damithkothalawala/oci_openshift_installer/README.md

 # oci_openshift_installer
 Install RedHat OpenShift 4.9 on Oracle Cloud Infrastructure

 Please Note that you should use Oracle Cloud Shell to execute this TF script.
 And make sure to have ssh key pairs on your cloud shell environment or use ssh-keygen command to generate key pairs.
+Provided *terraform.tfvars* file is an example only.
+You should fill it with your values and Live ISO image on OpenShift Assisted Installer Wizard.

 This installer is compatible with https://console.redhat.com/openshift assisted cluster installation method.
 And you would need to terminate and re-create nodes with preserved boot volumes per each node manually.